Breder.org

 Pre-tax income can be placed into an RRSP.
 It can hold various financial instruments, such as bonds, mutual funds or stocks, effectively deferring taxes to the time of withdrawal.

-Included assets: saving accounts, guaranteed investment certificates (GICs), bonds, mutual funds, income trusts, corporate shares, exchange-traded funds (ETFs), foreign currency and labour-sponsored funds.
+Included assets: saving accounts, guaranteed investment certificates (GICs), bonds, mutual funds, income trusts, corporate shares, exchange-traded funds (ETFs), foreign currency and labor-sponsored funds.

 Contributions to RRSPs are deductible from taxable income income, reducing taxes due at the highest marginal rate, up to an yearly contribution limit.